rsinghlab/OvO/amazon_reviews/README.md

 Both Hateful Memes data and Amazon reviews data can be unimodally trained using `common_files/training_one_hyper.py`.
 This allows you to train a Bert, ResNet, or an multi-layer perceptron model for one modalitiy at a time, do hyperparameter tuning using weights and biases (example config can be found in `common_files/config.json`).

 Multi-modal:
 To train using just two modalities, you can use `common_files/training_two_hyper.py`, for Bert and ResNet together.
-To train on all three modalities, use `training_three_hyper.py` which will do hyperparameter tuning using weights and biases (example config can be found in `common_files/config.json`).
-You can train using a concatenation model, a pairwise cross-modal attention model, and our OvO model.
+To train on all three modalities, use `training_three_hyper.py` which will do hyperparameter tuning using Weights and Biases (example config can be found in `common_files/config.json`).
+You can train using a concatenation model, a pairwise cross-modal attention model, an early-fusion with self-attention model, and our OvO model.

 ### 4. Evaluation